Terms And Conditions

 The security and bug-free operation of the Site cannot be guaranteed by us.
 It is your responsibility to configure your information technology, computer programs, and platform for accessing the Site.
 It is advisable to use your own virus protection software.

-You are strictly prohibited from misusing the Site by knowingly introducing malicious or technologically harmful material such as viruses, Trojans, worms, logic bombs, or engaging in unauthorized access attempts to the Site, its server, or any connected server, computer, or database.
+You are strictly prohibited from misusing the Site by knowingly introducing malicious or technologically harmful material such as viruses, Trojans, worms, logic bombs, or engaging in unauthorised access attempts to the Site, its server, or any connected server, computer, or database.
 Initiating a denial-of-service attack or a distributed denial-of-service attack on the Site is also prohibited.
 Such actions would be considered a criminal offense under the Computer Misuse Act 1990.
 If such a breach occurs, we will promptly report it to the appropriate law enforcement authorities and cooperate by disclosing your identity to them.
 Any violation of this provision will result in an immediate termination of your right to use the Site.

 14. Providing the services